xamenyap/timed-quiz/README.md

 # Timed Quiz
 Timed Quiz is a game of quiz written in Go running in a console terminal.
 The quiz contains text-based questions and answers by reading from `problems.csv` taken in 60 seconds.
 Both file path and quiz duration can be customized by passing certain flags when running the program.
-Check the section right below this for all available flags.
+Check [here](#available-options) for all available flags

+## Prerequisites
+- Go v1.16

 ## Available Options
 - `-h` displays help of all other options